-CIVICUS Solidarity Fund has two funding streams and applications are open to all types of organizations and individuals - youth and women organizations, Non-Governmental Organizations (NGOs), grassroots movements, community or people’s organizations, and social enterprises.
+Applications are open to all types of organizations and individuals across CIVICUS’ membership - youth and women organizations, Non-Governmental Organizations (NGOs), grassroots movements, community or people’s organizations, and social enterprises.

 Priority will be given to small, informal groups and individuals from the global south and from contexts with restricted spaces.

 - Your application and/or proposed initiative clearly strengthens civil society and citizen action, contributing to a more just, inclusive and sustainable world.

 Rapid Response Funding

 - In order to address the urgent nature of Rapid Response proposals, the CSF no longer directly accepts Rapid Response proposals during the open call for applications.
 Instead, it will operate on a strict referrals-only basis.

 - You may still submit a proposal that addresses a severe restriction on civic space through the flexible funding application process.
 However, we will require a full 2 months from the close of applications to come to a decision.

 - Please do not send requests to the Crisis Response Fund (CRF) asking to be referred to the CSF.
 Referrals are based on an internal vetting process in keeping with the CRF’s donor guidelines.

 Submit applications for Flexible funding by Wednesday 8 April, 2020 23:59 UTC